petsc/petsc/doc/developers/integration.rst

 ============

 Once the MR has passed the pipeline, it is ready for review.
-The submitter (or assignee for MRs from forks) must change the :any:`workflow label <sec_workflow_labels>` to ``workflow::Review``.
+The submitter/assignee must change the :any:`workflow label <sec_workflow_labels>` to ``workflow::Review``.

-It is the **submitter’s** responsibility to track the progress of the MR and ensure it gets merged.
+It is the **submitter/assigner’s** responsibility to track the progress of the MR and ensure it gets merged.

-If the pipeline detect problems it is the **submitter’s** responsibility to fix the errors.
+If the pipeline detects problems it is the **submitter/assignee’s** responsibility to fix the errors.

-Reviewers will comment on the MR, either in the overview or by clicking next to specific lines in the changes for a commit or the overall MR [#review_click_comment]_ [#review_on_line]_.
+Reviewers comment on the MR, either

-Often, the submitter will need to update their branch in response to these comments, and re-run the pipeline.
+- by clicking on the left end of a specific line in the changes.
+A useful feature is the `"insert suggestion" <https://docs.gitlab.com/ee/user/project/merge_requests/reviews/suggestions.html>`__ button in the comment box, to suggest an exact replacement on a line or several adjacent lines.
+- or in the overview if it is a general comment.
+When introducing a new topic (thread) in reviewing an MR, one should submit with "Start Review" and not "Comment".

-Gitlab MRs use "threads" to track these discussions.
+Gitlab MRs use "threads" to track discussions.
-When responding to a thread make sure to use "Reply" box for that thread; do not introduce a new thread or a comment.
+When responding to a thread make sure to use the "Reply" box for that thread; do not introduce a new thread or a comment.

-The **submitter** must mark threads as resolved as they fix the related problem.
+The **submitter/assignee** must mark threads as resolved when they fix the related problem.

+Often, the submitter/assignee will need to update their branch in response to these comments, and re-run the pipeline.

-If the **submitter** feels the MR is not getting reviewed in a timely manner they may assign potential reviewers to the MR and request in the discussion these same people to review by @-mentioning them.
+If the **submitter/assignee** feels the MR is not getting reviewed in a timely manner they may assign additional reviewers to the MR and request in the discussion these same people to review by @-mentioning them.

 When reviewers believe an MR is ready to be merged, they approve it.
-You can determine who must approve your MR by clicking on the "Viewer eligible reviewers" towards the top of the "Overview" page.
+You can determine who must approve your MR by clicking on the "View eligible reviewers" towards the top of the "Overview" page.

-When the merge has been approved by a sufficient number of reviewers, the pipeline passes, new commits have been :any:`properly rearranged <sec_clean_commit_history>` if needbe, and all threads have been resolved, the **submitter** (or assignee for MRs from forks) must set the label to  :any:`workflow::Ready-For-Merge <sec_workflow_labels>`.
+When the merge has been approved by a sufficient number of reviewers, the pipeline passes, new commits have been :any:`properly rearranged <sec_clean_commit_history>` if needed, and all threads have been resolved, the **submitter/assignee** must set the label to  :any:`workflow::Ready-For-Merge <sec_workflow_labels>`.
 An integrator will then merge the MR.

 .. _sec_workflow_labels: